batulmonarchy/batulmonarchy/README.md

 ## Introduction

 Back at 2006, my uncle showed me a laptop for the first time that had this game called feeding frenzy, you're a fish that grew by consuming smaller ones, this initial awe about interactivity quickly evolved into a passion for discovery, tinkering tech, creating and solving problems.
-Fast forward, I am a recent college graduate & current Systems & Networks Engineer & Master's Student.
+Fast forward, I am currently a Systems & Networks Engineer & Master's Student in Cybersecurity.
 Actively building a portfolio focused on Solutions Architecture encompassing: Systems, DevOps, Security, Networks, Cloud, & AI/ML Integration.
 My lifelong passion for the humanities & social sciences has molded my views in tech & life itself.
 ## Certifications: [Click here to check it all out](./certifications.md)

 <div>